Autodesk-Forge/forge-api-java-client/README.md

             HubsApi hubsApi = new HubsApi();

             // Get the buckets owned by an application.
-            // Use the OAuth2TwoLegged object that you used previously.
+            // Use the oauth2TwoLegged object that you initialized previously.
             ApiResponse<InlineResponse200> bucketsApiResponse = bucketsApi.getBuckets(null, null, null, oauth2TwoLegged, null);
             System.out.println(bucketsApiResponse.getData());

             // Get the hubs that are accessible for a member.
-            // Use the OAuth2ThreeLegged object and the threeLeggedCredentials that you retrieved previously.
+            // Use the oauth2ThreeLegged object and the threeLeggedCredentials that you retrieved previously.
             ApiResponse<Object> hubsApiResponse = hubsApi.getHubs(null, null, oauth2ThreeLegged, threeLeggedCredentials);
             System.out.println(hubsApiResponse.getData());